utaveras/NYC_Graduation_Rates/README.md

   <img src="https://user-images.githubusercontent.com/43836014/56538045-06e4bc00-6530-11e9-8bb0-54b824822839.png" title="Actual Result">
 </p>

-Therefore, the model was able to predict the Graduation Rate to within 5% from the actual value.
+Therefore, the model was able to predict the Graduation Rate to within 5% of the actual value.